tutorialseu/TutorialsEU_RockPaperScissor/README.md

 # TutorialsEU_RockPaperScissor
-The Rock-Paper-Scissor project for the third chapter of the Tiny C# Projects book.
+The Rock-Paper-Scissor project for the third chapter of the C# by Example book.